 I was lucky enough to inherit three cast iron pans from my mother’s collection when she passed away, having asked her for them years ahead.
-After all, with three daughters she was bound to think of splitting them between us if I hadn’t nabbed them earlier.
+After all, with three daughters she was bound to think of splitting them between us if I hadn’t expressed an interest.

 I was twice blessed with another “gift” of two more skillets from a student who was throwing them away because she thought they were ruined.
 Yes, they had been improperly taken care of so they were rusty and looked terrible.
 When I saw them by the door ready to go in the garbage, I asked if she wanted me to show her how to save them and the response was, no you can have them.
-Lucky me, I thought as I whisked them away and now I have five beautiful seasoned cast iron skillets.
-I rarely use my stainless steel pans anymore after discovering what a joy these old fashioned not so gorgeous looking cookware can be.
+Lucky me, I thought, as I whisked them away and now I have five beautiful seasoned cast iron skillets.
+I rarely use my stainless steel pans anymore after discovering what a joy this cookware can be.

 Here are the simple steps to purchasing and taking care of cast iron.

-First, if you can find them at garage or yard sales you will be the luckiest person because more than likely they are old and already well used.
-This is one pan that gets better with age and as the years go by becomes a best friend.
-If you aren’t into searching the streets for yard sales and would rather buy one today any cookware store is now selling cast iron as they are now back in style.
-The best ones are Griswold or Lodge although Le Creuset and Calphalon make them.
+First, if you can find them at garage or yard sales you will be a lucky person because more than likely they are old and already well used.
+This is one pan that gets better with age, and as the years go by, becomes a best friend.
+If you aren’t into searching the streets for yard sales and would rather buy one today, any cookware store sells cast iron, as they are now back in style.
+The best ones are Griswold or Lodge, although Le Creuset and Calphalon make them as well.

 To take care of the pan, use it regularly, this will make the pan a joy to cook with as the built up layers will continue to season it.
-Don’t let it cool before cleaning- it’s easier to clean if it’s still warm as any food stuck to it will most likely slide out with minimal soap and water.
+It’s easier to clean if it’s still warm as any food stuck to it will most likely slide out with minimal soap and water.
 Dry it immediately over an open flame- this is the most important step to avoid rusting and having to start all over with the seasoning process.
-Add a thin film of oil to your pan wiped out with a paper towel, before storing to keep it from coming into contact with any moisture.
+Add a thin film of oil or cooking spray to your pan, (wiped out with a paper towel), before storing to keep it from coming into contact with any moisture.

 With these simple steps you will enjoy a fabulous pan for the rest of your life and hopefully pass it on to your children or someone you know who loves to cook.